drplote/FG-2e-PlayersOption/README.md

 Example #3: The 10th level magic-user in Joe's party lets loose with a fireball a little too close to Joe in his undamaged +3 Leather Armor, and Joe is caught in the blast.
 The magic user's fireball does 10d6 damage, totally 31 points.
 Despite being magical, Joe's armor takes damage from this!
 It's hp regression is 2,2,2,2,1.
 Despite 10 damage dice being rolled, the armor can only soak 9 points of the damage before it is destroyed.
 Joe's leather armor is destroyed, Joe takes 22 damage to his hit points, and is now very pissed at the mage.

+A new UI section appears at the bottom of a character's "Main" when this option is enabled which shows their current armor and shield, as well as how much damage those have taken and how many levels of AC they've lost due to damage.

 ### Shield Hits & Damage
 Hackmaster 4th edition had the concept of shield hits and shield damage.
 The damage portion worked somewhat similar to the armor damage house rule, except that instead of soaking 1 point of damage per die, shields soak full damage.
 However, this only comes into play when a shield hit occurs.
 A shield hit occurs whenever a player is only missed because of their AC bonus from a shield.
 If so, the attacker rolls damage normally, but all the damage is first applied to the shield directly.
 If the shield is destroyed, any remaining damage is applied to the player.